 No. The borrower needs to miss the full repayment.

 If your interest payments have not covered the cost of your premium, then please email us, with an explanation of the premiums paid and we will compensate you from the late repayment fee charged to the borrower.

 No. Businesses must have a public profile so lenders know who they are lending to.

 Yes.
-After six months of successful repayments, you will be allowed to reapply for another loan.
+After three months of successful repayments, you will be allowed to reapply for another loan.
 We require that you repay the existing loan in full, so this will need to be accounted for in your funding requirement.
 This means that you don’t have two separate repayments and it gives your lenders the opportunity to lend to you again, possibly at a lower rate.

 We accept applications from any UK business, including partnerships or limited liability businesses.